openproblems-bio/website/content/NeurIPS_docs/submission/quickstart.md

 weight: 2
 ---

 The goal of this guide is to get you started developing submissions for the competition as quickly as possible.
-This section will detail the necessary steps, getting you up to speed and enable you and your team to participate in the competition.
+This section will detail the necessary steps to create your first submission.

 ## 1. Register on EvalAI